-NSF REU Site: Research Institute in Sociology and Social Inequality – Description
+NSF REU Site: Research in Social Inequality and Social Problems – Description

 The Texas A&M Sociology Research Experiences for Undergraduates (REU) offers summer fellowships to do world class research.

-Our REU Summer Institute “Research Institute in Sociology and Social Inequality” gives undergraduate students the opportunity to gain a better understanding of the patterns, nature, causes, and consequences of social disparities through hands-on participation in research projects supervised by leading faculty researchers.
+Our REU Summer Institute “Research in Social Inequality and Social Problems” gives undergraduate students the opportunity to gain a better understanding of the patterns, nature, causes, and consequences of social disparities through hands-on participation in research projects supervised by leading faculty researchers.
 The program is supported by the National Science Foundation for the purpose of promoting undergraduate experiences in social science research.

 Social disparities have been rising steadily for decades and in some areas now stand at extreme levels not seen since the “Gilded Age” of the late Nineteenth Century.
 Income inequality has been growing steadily for the past four decades, residential segregation by race and class stand at very high levels; vulnerable populations are differentially exposed to social problems; attainments of current generations in education, income, and social mobility will not exceed those seen for their parents’ generation; and past trends of steady gains in health and life expectancy have stalled.